 Experience in scientific research is recommended by admissions committees for the academically strong student who has such an interest.
 This type of experience is essential if you aspire to a career in academic medicine or research.
 Many undergraduates develop an interest in pursuing research as a career while participating in projects in the laboratory of a faculty member.

 Other considerations that may be a factor when applying to medical school include:

 - Evaluations from faculty members who had the student in class

 - The applicant's state of residence

 - Physician specialty needs in the state where the medical school is located

-Thoroughly review each school's application to ensure that you're supplying all of the information requested.
+Thoroughly review each medical school's application requirements to ensure that you are supplying all of the information requested.

 Specialize in the Human Family